 Houses that are in better shape will have a higher home value and purchase price but will come with cheaper repairs and a shorter rehab period.

-Choose a home that best suits your skills, finances, timeline, and fits into the advice that your agent, mentor, and real estate attorney advise.
+Choose a home that best suits your skills, finances, and timeline that fits into your agent, mentor, and real estate attorney's advice.

 Rehabbed properties can make fine rental properties or net you a healthy gross profit via a resell.
 The choice is yours and depends on what your long-term goals are as a real estate investor.